bioinfonerd/CyCif_Manager/04-celltype.md

 **Clustering-based methods**

 **Traditional supervised learning**

 **Method employing prior knowledge**

   * [naivestates](https://github.com/labsyspharm/naivestates) - Inference of cell states using a Naive Bayes framework.
 The method models each channel / marker as a mixture of two Gaussians.
 The resulting posterior probabilities of marker expression are combined with a pre-defined marker -> cell type/state mapping to arrive at probabilistic assignment of cells to classes.

+  * [IMAAP](https://github.com/labsyspharm/IMAAP) - Cell type annotation and analysis of multiplexed imaging data.
+The method models each marker as a mixture of two Gaussians and assigns a probability to the regions of uncertainty (where the gaussians intersect) to account for common segmentation errors.
+The assigned probabilities are then used to determine which cell type / state to which each cell belongs using a combination of user-defined markers.
+The method also includes data analysis and visualization functions.